java-developer-payal/Vaccination-Management-System-GUI-/README/LoginPage README.md

 - MySQL Database: A MySQL database instance running with the vaccination_database_new database and a login_data table.
 - MySQL Connector for Java: Ensure you have the MySQL Connector JAR file added to your project.
 ## Setup and Installation
-1. Clone the Repository:
+1. Clone the Repository :
 ```
 git clone https://github.com/your-username/vaccine-management-system-gui.git
 ```
-2. Configure Database:
+2. Configure Database :

 - Create a MySQL database named vaccination_database_new.
 - Create a login_data table with columns username and password.